Updated February, 2023

 - You want to supplement your present machinery system temporarily, during a late season or emergency, for example.

-- You want to try a new technology or production practice on your farm before buying the machine that performs it.
+- You want to try a new technology or production practice on your farm before investing in the machine that performs it.

-See Information File The Iowa Farm Custom Rate Survey for information on how to compute a short term rental rate.
+See Information File Iowa Farm Custom Rate Survey for information on how to compute a short-term rental rate.

-Long-term leasing of farm machinery is becoming more popular, although it has not grown as rapidly in agriculture as in some nonfarm industries.
+Long-term leasing of farm machinery is another popular alternative, although it is not as common in agriculture as in some nonfarm industries.
 Leases of 3 to 5 years in length are most common.
 Like ownership, leasing gives you complete control of the machine for the period of the lease.
 You are responsible for labor to operate it, for repair costs, and other operating expenses.
-At the end of the lease period, you have the options of turning the machine in for a new leased machine, purchasing it, or returning it to the lessor.
+At the end of the lease period, you have the options of exchanging the machine for a new leased machine, purchasing it, or returning it to the lessor.

 Farm machinery leases are typically available from commercial leasing organizations, farm lenders, and machinery dealers.
 Leases from commercial leasing organizations and local lenders will be very similar.
-Their leases are usually self-liquidating-customer payments cover all purchase costs and interest on their investment.
 The customer is free to make the choices of make and model, dealer to purchase from, and price.
 Then the leasing organization makes the actual purchase.
 At the end of the lease term they may transfer title to the lessee under a purchase option, sell the machine privately, or sell it at public auction.

 There are two types of lease plans available for farm machinery.
 An operating lease typically requires annual or semi-annual payments, usually due in advance.
 At the end of the lease period the operator has the option of purchasing the machine at approximately its fair market value.
-The lease payments are considered to be ordinary operating expenses for tax purposes.
+The lease payments are considered to be ordinary operating expenses for tax purposes, similar to cash rent payments for land.
 With a finance (or capital) lease, the payment schedule is similar, but the operator is considered to be the owner of the machine, and it is included on the farm depreciation schedule.
-At the end of the lease the operator still has the choice of making a final payment and keeping the machine, or returning it to the dealer.
+At the end of the lease period, the operator still has the choice of making a final payment and keeping the machine, or returning it to the dealer.
 A finance lease is similar to a conditional sales contract with a final balloon payment.
+Finance leases are sometimes called "rent-to-own" leases.

 Leasing machinery has several advantages:

 - Leasing is a hedge against inflation.
-Leasing payments are determined at the time the lease is signed, so future payments are locked in regardless of any inflation or variations in interest rates.
+Leasing payments are determined at the time the lease is signed, so future payments are locked in regardless of any inflation or increases in interest rates.

 - Leasing transfers some of the risk of obsolescence and liquidation to the lessor, who owns the used machine at the end of the lease.